-7 The threat T.Copy points out the limitation of the ePassport IC which only supports the Passive Authentication.
+&lt;sup>4 The threat T.Copy points out the limitation of the ePassport IC which only supports the Passive Authentication.

 Identifier Threat original information can be protected against tampering by means of digital signature, passport forgery may be detected by means of comparative verification of the facial image.
 However, it is difficult to ensure the detection of forged passport just by comparing the facial image.
-T.Logical_Attack 8 In the operational environment after an issuance of a TOE embedded passport booklet, an attacker who can read the MRZ data of the passport booklet may attempt to read confidential information (Active Authentication Private Key) stored in the TOE via the contactless communication interface of the TOE.
-[Note] If an attacker can physically access a passport booklet, the attacker can visually read personal information printed on the passport booklet and optically read the printed MRZ data.
+T.Logical_Attack In the operational environment after an issuance of a TOE embedded passport booklet, an attacker who can read the MRZ data of the passport booklet may attempt to read confidential information (Active Authentication Private Key) stored in the TOE via the contactless communication interface of the TOE.
+It may also attempt to write to files in the TOE via the same interface.
+[Note] If an attacker has physical access to a passport booklet, the attacker can visually read personal information printed on the passport booklet and optically read the printed MRZ data.
 Since the security functions of the TOE cannot prevent such sort of readings, the information and data stated above is not included in the threat-related assets to be protected by the TOE.
-In other words, the intended meaning of the threat here is an attack aimed to read confidential information (Active Authentication Private Key) stored in the TOE by accessing the said TOE via the contactless communication interface using data that the attacker has read from the MRZ.
-T.Communication_Attack 9 In the operational environment after an issuance of a TOE embedded passport booklet, an attacker who does not know about MRZ data may interrupt the communication between the TOE and terminal to disclose and/or tamper communication data that should be kept confidential.
-[Note] As for an attack which interrupts communication
+In other words, the intended meaning of the threat here is an attack aimed to read confidential information (Active Authentication Private Key) stored in the TOE and write to each file by having access to the said TOE through the contactless communication interface using data that the attacker has read from the MRZ.
+T.Communication_Attack In the operational environment after an issuance of a TOE embedded passport booklet, an attacker who does not know about MRZ data may interrupt the communication between the TOE and terminal to disclose and/or tamper communication data that should be kept confidential.
+[Note]

-The threat T.Logical_Attack indicates a possibility that the Active Authentication Private Key may be readout using commands defined in the ISO/IEC 7816-4 considering that TOEs adopt the file system defined in the ISO/IEC 7816-4.
-The threat T.Communcation_Attack indicates the concerns of attacker's disclosure and tampering of readable data, including facial inages.
-The threats T.Logical_Attack and T.Communication_Attack are stated independently, as the data under attack is distinct.
+The threat T.Logical\Attack indicates a possibility that the Active Authentication Private Key may be readout using commands defined in the ISO/IEC 7816-4 considering that TOEs adopt the file system defined in the ISO/IEC 7816-4.
+The threat T.Communcation\Attack indicates the concerns of attacker's disclosure and tampering of readable data, including facial images.
+The threats T.Logical\Attack and T.Communication\Attack are stated independently, as the data under attack 6 is distinct.